Generative AI at Work: Generative AI and Large Language Models

 \subsection{Technical Primer}

-In this paper, we focus on an important class of generative AI, large language models (LLMs).
-At a high level, LLMs are neural network models designed to process sequential data \citep{bubeck2023sparks}.
-For instance, an LLM can be trained by giving it access to a large corpus of text (such as Wikipedia, digitized books, or portions of the Internet) and using that input text to learn to predict the next word in a sequence, given what has come before.
+This paper focuses on an important class of generative AI, large language models (LLMs).
+LLMs are neural network models designed to process sequential data \citep{bubeck2023sparks}.
+An LLM is trained by learning to predict the next word in a sequence, given what has come before, using a large corpus of text (such as Wikipedia, digitized books, or portions of the Internet).
 This knowledge of the statistical co-occurrence of words allows it to generate new text that is grammatically correct and semantically meaningful.
+Although ``large language model'' implies human language, the same techniques can be used to produce other forms of sequential data (``text'') such as protein sequences, audio, computer code or chess moves \citep{el2023}.

-Though the name implies human language, the same techniques can be used to produce LLMs that generate other forms of sequential data such as protein sequences, audio, computer code, or chess moves \citep{el2023}.
+Recent progress in generative AI has been driven by four factors: computing scale, earlier innovations in model architecture, the ability to ``pre-train'' using large amounts of unlabeled data and refinements in training techniques.\footnote{For a more detailed technical review of progress, see \citet{radfordImprovingLanguageUnderstanding2018, radfordLanguageModelsAre2019, liuSummaryChatGPTGPT42023, ouyangTrainingLanguageModels2022}.}

-Recent progress in generative AI has been driven by four factors: computing power, earlier innovations in model architecture, the ability to ``pre-train'' using large amounts of unlabeled data, and refinements in training techniques.\footnote{For a more detailed technical review of progress, see \citet{radfordImprovingLanguageUnderstanding2018, radfordLanguageModelsAre2019, liuSummaryChatGPTGPT42023, ouyangTrainingLanguageModels2022}.} Model performance depends strongly on scale, which includes the amount of computing power used for training, the number of model parameters, and dataset size \citep{kaplan2020scaling}.
-Pre-training an LLM requires thousands of GPUs and weeks to months of dedicated training time.
-For example, estimates indicate that a single training run for a GPT-3 model with 175 billion parameters, trained on 300 billion tokens, may cost \$5 million dollars in just computing costs \citep{liOpenAIGPT3Language2020, brownLanguageModelsAre2020}.
+First, the quality of LLMs is strongly dependent on scale: the amount of computing power used for training, the number of model parameters, and dataset size \citep{kaplan2020scaling}.
+Firms are increasingly devoting more resources to increasing this scale.
+The GPT-3 model included 175 billion parameters, was trained on 300 billion tokens, and generated approximately \$5 million dollars in computing costs alone; the GPT-4 model, meanwhile, is estimated to include 1.8 trillion parameters, trained on 13 trillion tokens, at a rumored computing-only cost of \$65 million \citep{liOpenAIGPT3Language2020, brownLanguageModelsAre2020, gpt4scale}